 Read more about VE7RGP.

 VE7EMG is our newest repeater.
 It was placed on the air on October 15, 2017.
 It operates on 444.375 MHz with a + offset.
 VE7EMG uses DCS 073 for FM, but this was changed to 88.5 Hz CTCSS on June 1 2019.
 Your radio should be set up for encode and decode.
 With AMS enabled (Automatic Mode Select) it will seamlessly go back and forth between FM and digital C4FM, just like VE7RSI and VE7RGP.
 While VE7RSI and VE7RGP are quite high up and have wide area coverage, VE7EMG is much lower and located on the north slope of Mt.
 Erskine.
 It should give good coverage on the north end of Salt Spring Island and a bit to the north, but because of terrain, it will have almost no coverage south of Ganges.

 System Fusion is Yaesu's "brand name" for digital C4FM FDMA.
 For almost a year, VE7RSI was the only System Fusion repeater in the vicinity.
 By mid-2015, there well over two dozen of them around us.
 VA7ANI was the next one operating in Ladysmith on 146.980 MHz - 141.3Hz.
 It has since been moved to Nanaimo.
 VE7RGP was converted over to a DR-1X on Oct 30 2015.
 There are over half a dozen of them in Victoria, one on Gabriola Island, one in Delta, one in Richmond, one in Burnaby, two in Squamish, one in Whistler, one in Sequim and one in Port Angeles.
-Including the ones mentioned, ther are well over 40 C4FM repeaters in the vicinity.
+Including the ones mentioned, there are now well over 40 C4FM repeaters in the vicinity.